salihmarangoz/capsicum_superellipsoid_detector/README.md

 - **`cost_type`** **: 2**

   The cost function for fitting superellipsoids to the input points. `RADIAL_EUCLIDIAN_DISTANCE` and `SOLINA` are recommended options.
+In order to show the residuals, the formulas below are not simplified.

   ![f](imgs/formulas/f_.png)